 Against company values

 Technology companies love to talk about their values.
-Unfortunately, values are usually highly abstract and ambivalent constructs that mean different things to different people.
+Unfortunately the problem with values is that they are highly abstract and ambivalent constructs that mean different things to different people.

-My main hypothesis as to why the Web 2.0 world loves "values" so much is due to a fundamental lack of inspiring visions.
-When your company's purpose is to make people click on useless ads, you've got to come up with something else to inspire your employees.
+My personal hypothesis as to why the Web 2.0 world loves "values" so much is due to a fundamental lack of inspiring visions.
+When your company's purpose is to make people click on useless ads all day, you've got to come up with something else to inspire your employees.
 But humans are built with descent bullshit detectors and in practice this form of corporate jargon rarely works as a motivator.

 Recognizing the above, I believe that organizations that have a meaningful reason to exist (ie something people can stand behind) should start the other way around.
 They should define their purpose, spend quality time describing and documenting the world they adhere to, and then reverse engineer from that.